 BID responded in detail recently to HM Inspectorate of Prison's consultation on revised immigration detention inspection expectations.
 In addition to detailed comments against all changes to inspection expectations and a number of recommendations, BID also expressed concern about the new approach to inspection outlined by the Chief Inspector, Nick Hardwicke.
-BID is concerned that the newly fashionable Outcomes Focused Regulation, adopted among others by the Solicitors' Regulation Authority and the Financial Services Authority, is unsafe in a sector such as administrative detention where loss of liberty without independent oversight is at stake.

 Bail for Immigration Detainees (BID) welcomes the recent Inspection Report released by John Vine, the Independent Chief Inspector of the UK Border Agency (UKBA), detailing his findings and recommendations following an assessment of the UKBA’s efficacy and efficiency in managing and using its powers to deport Foreign National Prisoners (FNPs)

 Bail for Immigration Detainees (BID) is a registered Charity No. 1077187.
 Registered in England as a Limited Company No. 03803669.
 Accredited by the Office of the Immigration Services Commissioner Ref.
 No. N200100147.